Jaclyn/todolist/README.md

 Run command `docker-compose stop` to start the application.

 1.2.
 Instruction for testing the app
+Requires at least Maven version 3.2.5 to run.<br/>
+Successfully run on Maven version 3.8.4 in Eclipse.<br/>
+Run command `mvn test` to execute the test.

 1.3.
 Instruction for building the app
 Run command `docker-compose build` to build the application in docker.